ttiny/deploy/README.md

 `projects.name` | string | `name` here is the actual name of the project.
 `projects.name.extends` | string | A template to use for the base of this project.
 The properties of this project will be merged recursively with the template.
 `projects.name.template` | `true` | Indicates the project is a template to be used for base of other projects and should be excluded of normal project treatment.
+`projects.name.labels` | string | A space separated list of labels.
+Currently only the labels `dont-clean` and `dont-rmi` has any use - to protect projects from being cleaned by mistake when cleaning with wildcard.
 `projects.name.branches` | string\|string[] | Enabled branches for the project.
 You can specify one or multiple branches.
 Commands on branches outside of this list will be ignored.
 The default is `*`, which means all branches are enabled.
 The [js-yaml](https://github.com/nodeca/js-yaml) `!!js/regexp` custom type can be used here.
 `projects.name.vars` | mapping | A list of project specific variables.
 The same as in the root section but all names will be prefixed with `project.` and will only be available in the context of the project, not globally.
 `projects.name.repo` | mapping\|mapping[] | Repo configuration for the project.
 [See bellow](#repo-configuration).